truenas/documentation/content/SCALE/GettingStarted/Install/InstallingSCALE.md

 After following the steps to install, reboot the system and remove the install media.

 {{< expand "Troubleshooting" "v">}}
-If the system does not boot into TrueNAS SCALE, there are several things you can check to resolve the situation:
+If the system does not boot into TrueNAS, there are several things you can check to resolve the situation:

 * Check to see if the system BIOS has an option to change the **USB emulation** from **CD/DVD/floppy** to **hard drive**.
   If it still does not boot after making the change, check to see if the card/drive is UDMA compliant.